 Relationships can be messy, but dating?
 Dating in the 21st century challenges your self worth almost daily.
 It takes an emotional toll on you after a while.
 Every couple months, I have to delete accounts and apps and take a break from time to time to remember the larger picture of why I continue to torture myself.
 I would like to believe I’m closer to finding a person to spend my life with – I have to be right?
 You know, in the exact same way every day of living is really bringing me closer to death.
 Some days I have questioned everything about myself and wonder what’s wrong with me.
 Why is it so hard for me to find someone I like that actually likes me back?
 On other days I’m proud of the work I have done – on myself, by myself, for myself – and I am optimistic that I will find the guy who is going to be my best friend that I can’t keep my hands off.

 At the start of my online dating journey, people wanted me to write a book about my crazy, fun dating life.
 I was fresh faced, young and certain I would find a guy by 30 back then (oh how naive of me).
 Along the way my heart learned some tough lessons.
 I wish I had chronicled all of it now, because as the months pass the stories get more bizarre and my sanity in the quest to find love diminishes a little more each day.
 I can honestly say (this is not a pity party sentence) that I do not know that I will ever find it now.
 I DO know that sharing the stories will bring you laughter, shock and yes, I promise there is at least one that will HORRIFY you.
 At the very least I can laugh my way through the madness and I can provide entertainment and/or comfort for those in the same boat.
-As an added bonus, when my sister drops me off at the funny farm, I can just give them the website when they ask the reason for my visit.
-If I’m so exhausted from dating now – after a total of 25 years – I am certain by the time she takes me to check in I won’t have the energy to explain why I have gone completely mad.
-I do hear that sanity is overrated – not that I would actually remember.
+As an added bonus, when my sister drops me off at the mental hospital to have the break down I so desperately deserve, I can just give them the website when they ask the reason for my visit.
+If I’m so exhausted now from dating – after a total of 26 years – I am certain by the time she takes me to check in, I won’t have the energy to explain why I have gone completely mad.
+I hear that sanity is overrated – not that I would actually remember.

 Information on this website may be copied for personal use only.
 No part of this website may be reproduced, stored, or transmitted in any form or by any means, electronic, mechanical, photocopying, recording, scanning, or otherwise, except as permitted under Section 107 or 108 of the 1976 United States Copyright Act, without the prior written permission of the author.
 Requests to the author and publisher for permission should be addressed to the following email: firstname.lastname@example.org.